Great American Interchange: Reasons for success or failure

 Against this backdrop, the ability of South America's xenarthrans to compete effectively against the northerners represents a special case.
 The explanation for the xenarthrans' success lies in part in their idiosyncratic approach to defending against predation, based on possession of body armor or formidable claws.
 The xenarthrans did not need to be fleet-footed or quick-witted to survive.
 Such a strategy may have been forced on them by their low metabolic rate (the lowest among the therians).
 Their low metabolic rate may in turn have been advantageous in allowing them to subsist on less abundant or less nutritious food sources.
 Unfortunately, the defensive adaptations of the large xenarthrans would have offered little protection against humans armed with spears and other projectiles.

 Late Pleistocene extinctions

 At the end of the Pleistocene epoch, about 12,000 years ago, three dramatic developments occurred in the Americas at roughly the same time (geologically speaking).
-Paleoindians invaded and occupied the New World (although humans may have been living in the Americas, including what is now the southern USA and Chile, more than 15,000 years ago), the last glacial period came to an end, and a large fraction of the megafauna of both North and South America went extinct.
+Paleoindians invaded and occupied the New World (although humans may have been living in the Americas, including what is now the southern US and Chile, more than 15,000 years ago), the last glacial period came to an end, and a large fraction of the megafauna of both North and South America went extinct.
 This wave of extinctions swept off the face of the Earth many of the successful participants of the GABI, as well as other species that had not migrated.